Skip to content

 11. All system and application passwords must be stored and transmitted securely.

-12. Where possible, passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).
+12. Passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).

 13. Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in §17.8.